 To achieve the minimum required throughput of 90Mbps in the DVB-T2 standard, parallel processing of a fraction of the 360 CNs is enough [8] [9].
 In [9], the authors have used 45 CNPs which lead to significant area reduction, therefore splitting the group of 360 CNs is considered.
 In [8] and [9], the splitting process has already been done implicitly through memory mapping.
-In the next subsection, we will show how to reorder the structured matrices initially designed for a parallelism of 360/S, where S is the number of splits.
+In the next subsection, we will show how to reorder the structured matrices initially designed for a parallelism of 360 to matrices designed for a parallelism of 360/S, where S is the number of splits.